ng2-ui/ngui/README.md

 ## For Developer,

-To publish a directive as a part of Jsvalley UI, `jui`
+To publish a directive as a part of Ng2 UI, `ng2-*`

 1. Update `build.sh` by adding additional line, so it will be added to distribution